 - Are you planning to write a

-letter of reference for a promising person of color, here is a useful guide for how to avoid common traps rooted in unconscious bias (high-resolution PDF file can be downloaded from this link, Avoiding racial bias in reference writing)
+letter of reference for a promising mentees, here is a useful guide for how to avoid common traps rooted in unconscious bias (high-resolution PDF file can be downloaded from this link, Avoiding bias in reference writing)

 Academic Secret Menu